Mexico, Maine: Sites of interest

-Colleges and universities
+Education

 The Town of Mexico has immediate access to the University of Maine System's seven universities through University College at Rumford/Mexico.
 University College delivers courses and programs through a variety of modalities, including the traditional classroom, interactive television (ITV), video conferencing, online, and blended classes that use a variety of these modalities.
 University College provides services to faculty and students that include off-campus library services, academic advising, career development, application and financial aid assistance, computer access, technical support, and a place for adults to meet and study.
-Its students may take a few courses for personal growth or complete any of a number of programs.
+Its students may take a few courses for personal growth, or complete any of a number of programs.